Friday, April 21, 2023

 Every evening after dinner, when his little brothers went to bed, he would light an iron lamp and sit down to think.

 Nobody bothered him.
 Cockroaches scurried across the floor, the children muttered in their sleep and cried.
-Their rags slipped off from them, and their plump bellies were breathing strained and heavily, like those of a snoring father.
+Their rags slipped off from them, and their plump bellies were breathing strained and heavily, like those of their snoring father.

 Markun found the page in his book and read what was written down, already long forgotten: "do you really know anything in the world better than you know yourself?"
 And additionally: "but you are not only what is breathing and beating in this body.
 You can be Fedor and Kondrat both, if you want, if you're able know them until the end, that is, to fall in love.
 After all, you only love yourself because you most confidently know yourself.
 Have confidence in others and you'll see a great deal, you'll see everything, for the world has never yet been contained in one person."